apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Analysis | More details in the national conspiracy to overturn the 2020 election**
+**Qualcomm says lower-end Snapdragon X Plus chips can still outrun Apple's M3**

-You can read more about it [here](https://www.washingtonpost.com/politics/2024/04/25/trump-election-2020/).
+You can read more about it [here](https://arstechnica.com/gadgets/2024/04/qualcomm-preps-lower-end-snapdragon-x-plus-chips-to-compete-with-intel-and-apple/).

 ## Requirements
 - Python 3.8